tbreuss/mithril-by-examples/examples/hello-world.md

 layout: layouts/example.html
 ---

-This example show the classic *Hello World* in Mithril.js.
+This example shows the classic *Hello World* in Mithril.js.
 The example was taken from the official website at <https://mithril.js.org/index.html#hello-world>."

 ## HTML